keatura/my-ordinary-vault-md/TTRPG/D&D/Narnash/Notes (Makara).md

 	- they put on some armor and head to Shoga
 - we are traveling through the woods
 - Makara gives Dairalict the rundown of the situation
+- CHANTICOOOO!!!
+- we tell him to talk to his siblings like Right Now and get them of board
+- he does that
+	- Yippee!
 -